haywalk/hanoi/README.md

-# hanoi
+# The Towers of Hanoi

-Solution to the Towers of Hanoi in Python
+This is a solution to the Towers of Hanoi that I made in Python after we did a proof about it in my discrete math class.